csc-training/elements-of-hpc/supercomputer/top-systems.md

 # Examples of top supercomputers

-How do the top supercomputers of the world look like in a more detail?
+How do the top supercomputers of the world look like in more detail?
 Let's have a brief look at some of the most powerful systems in the world.

 ## Fugaku, Japan